djmoch/danielmoch.com/content/posts/2024/12/formal-methods.md

 I'll summarize it this way: formal methods can lower the total cost to develop and maintain system-level software, where the requirements are stable and well-understood.
-If you're designing a user-facing system and need to interatively respond to customer feedback—in other words, if your requirements are shifting and poorly understood—Agile remains the best choice.
+If you're designing a user-facing system and need to interactively respond to customer feedback—in other words, if your requirements are shifting and poorly understood—Agile remains the best choice.